Superfund Site: WYCKOFF CO./EAGLE HARBOR

-This month, workers will begin repairing a portion of the sediment cap on the bottom of Eagle Harbor.
-The repair will include a new sand layer, with a rock layer on top to prevent erosion.
+Workers are repairing a portion of the sediment cap on the bottom of Eagle Harbor.
+The repair includes a new sand layer, with a rock layer on top to prevent erosion.
 Part of the protective cap has eroded, exposing contaminated sediments that could be toxic to marine life.
 Construction is expected to wrap up by mid-February 2017.
 Please see the fact sheet for more information (PDF) (1 pp 224 KB).

 The Wyckoff Eagle Harbor Superfund Site (Site) is on the east side of Bainbridge Island in Central Puget Sound, Washington.
 EPA added Eagle Harbor to the Superfund site list in 1987, when environmental investigations revealed extensive contamination in soils, groundwater, and in the sediment on the bottom of Eagle Harbor.
 EPA divided the site into cleanup areas: